HR&S RISE SUPPORT CENTRES

 - Zambia, Lusaka

-RISE members pay a membership fee of EUR 50 per year and are entitled to:
+RISE members are entitled to:

-- Eligible for a business loan with 10% interest.
+- Business loan with 10% annual interest.

 - Membership in a global network targeting social entrepreneurs in Sub-Saharan Africa.

-RISE members pay a membership fee of EUR 200 per year and are entitled to:
+RISE members are entitled to:

-- Services provided according to level ONE.
+- Services provided according for level ONE.

 - Mentorship on business management.